ibm-cloud-docs/openwhisk/openwhisk_messagehub.md

 ## {{site.data.keyword.messagehub}} package

 The `/messaging/messageHubProduce` action is deprecated and will be removed at a future date.
+It is already removed in the Tokyo region.
 To maintain optimal performance, migrate your usage of the `/messaging/messageHubProduce` action to use a persistent connection when data is produced to Message Hub/Kafka.
 {: tip}

 This package enables communication with [{{site.data.keyword.messagehub}}](https://developer.ibm.com/messaging/message-hub) instances for publishing and consuming messages by using the native high-performance Kafka API.
 For more information about the {{site.data.keyword.messagehub}} package, how to set it up, and how to produce messages see the [{{site.data.keyword.messagehub}} package](./messagehub_actions.html) topic.